 If you set the goals too optimistically, you’ll have difficulties reaching your set deliverables, milestones, and the final assessment.
 This means you might need to change the already-defined strategy and adapt the process to meet the set goals.
 Such changes can negatively impact your dedicated time and budget, as well as the incentive to carry out the process.

 At some point, you’ll see that there are too many goals to achieve.
 In such case, you should prioritize the goals, that are more important.
 One prioritization strategy is to estimate the value or benefits the individual digitalization step/goal brings.
 You might be able to prioritize a bit later in the digitalization process when you will have more information about solutions or tools you will use (step 4).

 3. Assemble an action team and define an action strategy

 Laboratory digitalization is an important process for the whole organization and therefore should be supported from the top management.
-Clear, honest, transparent and continuous messages of support from the leadership of the laboratory, department or organization will help set the importance of the digitalization process and motivate the main actors.
-Leaders communicating benefits and importance of the endeavour will help to raise awareness and give leverage to the digitalization project team.
+Clear, honest, transparent, and continuous messages of support from the leadership of the laboratory, department, or organization will help set the importance of the digitalization process and motivate the main actors.
+Leaders communicating the benefits and importance of the endeavor will help to raise awareness and give leverage to the digitalization project team.